Post–civil rights era in African-American history: 1980s

 Between 1984 and 1989, the homicide rate for black males aged 14 to 17 more than doubled, and the homicide rate for black males aged 18 to 24 increased nearly as much.
 During this period, the black community also suffered a 20%–100% increase in fetal death rates, low birth-weight babies, weapons arrests, and the number of children in foster care.

 The beginning of the crack epidemic coincided with the rise of hip hop music in the Black community in the mid-1980s, strongly influencing the evolution of hardcore hip hop and gangsta rap, as crack and hip hop became the two leading fundamentals of urban street culture.

 The Cosby Show begins as a TV series in 1984.
 Featuring an upper-middle-class family with comedian Bill Cosby as a physician and head of the family, it is regarded as one of the defining television shows of the decade.

+On November 21, 1984, top youth basketballer Ben Wilson was shot and killed in Chicago.
+Wilson was regarded as the top high school player in the U.S., by scouts and coaches attending the 1984 Athletes For Better Education basketball camp.

 11 members of the Black liberation and back-to-nature group MOVE died during a standoff with police in West Philadelphia on May 13, 1985.
 John Africa, the founder of MOVE was killed, as well as five other adults and five children.
 65 homes were destroyed after a police helicopter dropped an incendiary device, causing an out of control fire in surrounding houses.

 The film The Color Purple was released to box office success in December 1985.
 Set in the early 20th Century, The Color Purple tells the story of a young Black girl named Celie Harris who faces issues both public and socially hidden, including domestic violence, incest, pedophilia, poverty, racism, and sexism.
 The Color Purple has been described as "a plea for respect for Black women."

-In rural Forsyth County, Georgia, about 20,000 demonstrators took part in a march after a previous march in the county was disrupted by white supremacists and Klansmen in one of the largest civil rights demonstrations since the 1960s.
+In January 1987 in rural Forsyth County, Georgia, about 20,000 demonstrators took part in a march after a previous march in the county was disrupted by white supremacists and Klansmen in one of the largest civil rights demonstrations since the 1960s.

 Beloved by Toni Morrison was published in 1987.
 In 2006, a New York Times survey of writers and literary critics ranked it as the best work of American fiction in the last 25 years.
 After producing additional masterworks, Toni Morrison was later awarded the Nobel Prize for Literature.